 Chakram Demon Hunter BiS Gear, Gems, and Paragon Points

-Not skipping on any of the pieces required to obtain the 6-piece bonus leaves space for a potent combo in the jewelry: the Bastions of Will set, Focus and Restraint.
-This ring set adds an impressive 2.25 independent damage multiplier as long as you alternate between a primary and spender attacks; thus, learn to weave frequent Multishot shots in your Chakram spam.
+The cubed Ring of Royal Grandeur leaves space for a potent combo in the jewelry: the Bastions of Will set, Focus and Restraint.
+This ring set adds an impressive 2.25 independent damage multiplier as long as you alternate between a primary and spender attacks; thus, learn to weave frequent Multishot shots in your Chakram spam (see this build's skills page for more information).
 In the stats, aim for Crit Chance, Crit Damage, average damage and an open Socket.

 Completing the jewelry, you have a number of options for the amulet slot.
-Arguably, your best option would be a well rolled Hellfire Amulet of Dexterity, with a helpful fifth passive like Awareness or Single Out.
+The preferred option for this build is Squirt's Necklace; rewarding high-range and evasive builds that demolish their enemies from afar, this legendary piece greatly amplifies both damage dealt and damage taken.
+The former favorite, Hellfire Amulet of Dexterity, is still a viable choice — especially if you roll a helpful fifth passive like Awareness or Single Out.
 Other variants include the grouping of The Ess of Johan to ease AoE, or the ranged damage reduction of Eye of Etlich.
 Regardless of your choice, the desired stats are Crit Chance, Crit Damage, an open Socket, and Physical elemental damage.

 With their massive damage reduction basically guaranteed to be up all the time due to the Hatred-generating Chakram spam, Wraps of Clarity provide an incomparable bonus for the slot.
 Stat-wise, seek out as close to the 50% damage reduction bonus maximum as you can, alongside high Crit Chance and Physical elemental bonuses.